vmware-labs/client-library-for-chaos-mesh/src/python/README.md

 that might occur in reality during the development, testing, and production environments and find potential problems in the system.
 To lower the threshold for a Chaos Engineering project, Chaos Mesh provides you with a visualization operation.
 You can easily design your Chaos scenarios on the Web UI and monitor the status of Chaos experiments.

-Follow this [documentation](https://chaos-mesh.org/docs/) for the installation steps.
+Follow this [documentation](https://chaos-mesh.org/docs/) for the chaos mesh installation steps.

 This is a Chaos Mesh client written in Python, which allows you single point of entry to create experiments.